brillout/awesome-universal-rendering/readme.md

 Modern frontends (React, Vue, Angular, ...) use JavaScript to load and display content.
 Such JavaScript-generated-content is invisible to crawlers that don't execute JavaScript.
 Most crawlers don't execute JavaScript.
-Server-Side Rendering (SSR), Pre-Rendering, and Static Site Generators are techniques to render JavaScript-generated-content to HTML.
+Server-Side Rendering (SSR), Pre-Rendering, and Static Site Generators (SSG) are techniques to render JavaScript-generated-content to HTML.
 Making the content visible to crawlers.
 It also improves performance.